-Residents in our region value transportation that is safe and accessible for everyone whether on foot, mobility device, bike, a bus, or in a car.
-A safe, accessible transportation system supports great neighborhoods and helps keep us and our economy healthy.
+Residents in our region value safe, accessible transportation for everyone, whether by foot, bike, mobility device, bus, or car.
+Such a system supports great neighborhoods and helps keep us and our economy healthy.

-Let us know if you have any comments, ideas, or feedback on MovingAhead.
+Give us your comments, ideas, and feedback on MovingAhead.
 We want to know how to create a safe and accessible transportation system for everyone!